IkanyengAdams/FSJ_Portfolio_Piece_IKAADA488_BCL2407_GroupB_Ikanyeng-Adams_FSJ03/README.md

 -React Icons: For adding dynamic icons to the interface.

--Vercel API: For fetching products [from a mock API.](https://next-ecommerce-api.vercel.app/)
+-Firebase (cloud firestore): For fetching products [from a mock API.](https://next-ecommerce-api.vercel.app/)

 -Font Awesome (FA Icons): For adding icons to the cart, wishlist, and user profile sections.